rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 ---
-title: Using Rerun with ROS 2
+title: Use Rerun with ROS 2
-order: 4
+order: 500
 ogImageUrl: /docs-media/og-howto-ros.jpg
 description: Rerun does not yet have native ROS support, but many of the concepts in ROS and Rerun line up fairly well.
 In this guide, you will learn how to write a simple ROS 2 python node that subscribes to some common ROS topics and logs them to Rerun.
 ---